Ultimate guide to curing salts

-Curing salts may seem like a very specialised subject.
+Curing salts may seem like a very specialized subject.
 But once you get a taste for smoking, then curing your own bacon or prosciutto is a natural progression.
-The ability to make your own delicious pastrami, country style hm or corned beef from scratch is definitely a “next level” skill.
+The ability to make your own delicious pastrami, country style ham or corned beef from scratch is definitely a “next level” skill.

 There is some know-how required when using curing salts, and getting it wrong can have serious consequences.
 Let’s not pull any punches here, curing gone wrong can be fatal.